 – Help you build your confidence with activities or games

-– Tell you about other people who would be able to help too
+– Tell you about other people who might be able to help

 – Help you report something to the police or someone else

 – Help you understand what happens if you’ve reported something